 Just like the seasons (spring, summer, autumn, winter), the cardinal directions (north, east, south, west) and the lunar phases (new moon, waxing moon, full moon, waning moon), also the menstrual cycle can be divided into four phases.
-If you look at the hormonal changes during these phases, it’s perfectly understandable that we feel slightly different from time to time.
+On average, every phase lasts about a week.
+The average menstrual cycle is therefore 4 x 7 days = 28 days.
+This can be found in every biology textbook.

 1. Menstrual phase

 Day one of your menstruation is also day one of your menstrual cycle.
 The uterus sheds the unfertilised egg together with its lining, called endometrium.
 The pituitary gland in the brain releases FSH, follicle-stimulating hormone, which stimulates the ovaries to produce estrogen, so new eggs can grow and develop.
+Eggs are the biggest cells in the human body and can be seen without a microscope.
 From a holistic point of view, phase 1 also represents new moon and winter.

 2. Pre-ovulatory phase